ibm-cloud-docs/databases-for-mongodb/getting-started.md

 Click **Create** to provision your service.
 Provisioning can take a while to complete.
 You are taken back to your {{site.data.keyword.cloud_notm}} _Dashboard_ while the service is provisioning.

-You can not connect an application to the service until provisioning has completed.
+You can not connect an application to the service until provisioning is finished.
 {: .tip}

 ## Step 2.
 Clone the Hello World sample app from GitHub

-Clone the Hello World app to your local environment from your terminal by using the following command:
+Clone the Hello World app to your local environment from your terminal by using the following command.

 ```
 git clone git clone -b node git@github.com:IBM-Cloud/clouddatabases-helloworld-cloudfoundry-examples.git